 Asbestos is not dangerous to humans in its natural state.
 However, when particles of asbestos become airborne, they can be inhaled, sometimes resulting in deadly consequences.
 Thus, avoiding these airborne particles is crucial.

-There are several ways a fire can expose people to asbestos.
+Though asbestos is not flammable on its own, there are several ways a fire can expose people to asbestos.
 See two examples below:

 - Building collapse – Often, burning or fire-damaged buildings collapse.
 This can release even more asbestos fibers into the air.